4dummiesLabs/sui-wallet-cleaner/DEPLOYMENT_SUCCESS.md

 - Confirm the transaction (requires gas fee)

 ### 3. Vote on Community Submissions
-- Click "Community Votes" button in the header (shows pending count)
+- Click "community review" button in the header (shows pending count)
 - Review submitted objects from other users
 - Vote "Safe" (👍) or "Risky" (👎) for each object
 - Each wallet can only vote once per object